 Beside the Gorillas, the city of Ravenna permanently hosts other works by Rivalta.

-Since 2008, the Port Authority has hosted in one of its rooms the graphite silhouettes of The Rhinoceroses (i Rinoceronti) – the graphic outline of the artist gives to his designs the same sense of consistency that is present in his sculptures.
+Since 2008, the Port Authority has hosted in one of its rooms the graphite silhouettes of Rhinoceroses – the graphic outline of the artist gives to his designs the same sense of consistency that is present in his sculptures.

-In the gallery below, you will also find several photos from the exposition of “Terre promesse” (Promised Lands), created by the artist in the city from 2012 to 2013, bringing the sculptures of horses, donkeys, and… wolves, to the National Museum!
+In the gallery below, you will also find several photos from the exposition “Terre promesse” (lit.
+Promised Lands), created by the artist in the city from 2012 to 2013, placing sculptures of horses, donkeys, and wolves in different locations of the city.

 The presence of the works of Davide Rivalta in the city is a great evidence of how Ravenna is able to host and value every form of art, from videomapping to street art, from mosaics to sculpture, and above all, how it is able to host a dialogue between the ancient artistic heritage of the city and contemporary art.